 Are your solutions disjointed or integrated?

 Are you using multiple systems for different things?
-For example, are you recording paper and pen data but using a software program for developing your IEPs?
+For example, are you recording paper and pen data but using special education software or IEP software for developing your IEPs?
 Or are you recording paper data, then adding that data to an online spreadsheet at the end of the week?
 If your solutions are disjointed, you’re likely adding unnecessary work.
 Educators are already swamped with endless tasks.
 Efficiency in technology solutions is vital, not only for improved outcomes but also for educators’ job satisfaction.

 Are your students and staff excelling?